opencmii/codecharge/Projects/readme.txt

 view of the application.
 This is to say that the application could change its look and feel from intranet theme (default provided) to any other existing clf or non-clf theme by a simple mouse click.

-This demo application, suitable for small business and government,and can be used to manage most common data services in an organization (org,project,staff,contract,documents,items,forms,tasks,..)
+This demo application, suitable for small business and government, can be used and extended to manage most common data services in an organization (org,project,staff,contract,documents,items,forms,tasks,..)

 3. PROCEDURES